A Step to Decouple Optimization in 3DGS

-\textbf{Redundancy during Optimization:} Typically, 3DGS requires careful treatment of the special process of primitive generation and pruning (or death \citep{kheradmand20243d, zhu20253d}).
-Current studies generally observe that optimization produces abundant redundant primitives, while pruning (in adaptive density control \citep{kerbl20233d}) alone remains insufficient to eliminate them.
-Four main strategies have been proposed to address this redundancy: (1) Densification refinement \citep{fang2024mini, mallick2024taming, wang2025steepest}; (2) Hand-crafted criterion \citep{fan2024lightgaussian, niemeyer2025radsplat, hanson2025pup}; (3) Learning-based pruning \citep{lee2024compact, liu2024maskgaussian, zhang2024lp}.
-More details can be found in Sec. \ref{sec::morerelatedwork}.
-(4) Optimization-related operations: Optimization together with additional opacity L1 regularization has become a common technique for redundancy removal, even extending beyond Efficient 3DGS tasks \citep{papantonakis2024reducing, lee2024compact, kheradmand20243d, liu2025deformable, svitov2024billboard}.
+\textbf{Redundancy during Optimization:} 3DGS typically requires careful treatment of primitive generation and pruning (or death~\citep{kheradmand20243d, zhu20253d}).
+Current studies have observed that optimization often produces abundant redundant primitives, while pruning in adaptive density control \citep{kerbl20233d} is insufficient to remove them.
+Four main strategies have been proposed to address this redundancy: (1) Densification refinement~\citep{fang2024mini, mallick2024taming, wang2025steepest}; (2) Hand-crafted criteria~\citep{fan2024lightgaussian, niemeyer2025radsplat, hanson2025pup}; (3) Learning-based pruning \citep{lee2024compact, liu2024maskgaussian, zhang2024lp}.
+More details can be found in Sec.~\ref{sec::morerelatedwork}.
+(4) Optimization-based operations: Optimization together with additional opacity L1 regularization has become a common technique for redundancy removal, even extending beyond Efficient 3DGS tasks~\citep{papantonakis2024reducing, lee2024compact, kheradmand20243d, liu2025deformable, svitov2024billboard}.